What is bean to bar chocolate?

 What kind of cocoa bean do you use?

-Our cocoa beans come from Fair Trade and Organic sources in Peru, Ecuador, Trinidad, and The Dominican Republic.
+Our cocoa beans come from Fair Trade and Organic sources in Peru, Ecuador, The Dominican Republic, Costa Rica, Bolivia, and Belize.

 Why, in particular, do you use cocoa beans from Peru?